 How to import and sync script changes

-With the schedule complete, you can run a variety of reports.
+With the film shooting schedule, you can run a variety of reports to track shoot days and ensure efficiency on the film shoot.
 The schedule itself, of course, but you can choose many options for other reports (like DOOD reports) based on shooting day, location, characters, etc.

 Viewing and downloading schedule reports